SwingGuy1024/Blog/README.md

 The Nitpicking Principle encourages you to write code that will always behave properly.
 But *the proper behavior of a method that gets invalid data structures is to throw an exception.*

 The `determineRange()` example above will throw an exception if the supplied `Iterable` contains no data.
 This is intentional.
 And it's reasonable, since there's no Range that makes sense for list with no data.

+I'm very down on the idea that you should suppress exceptions in production code.
+The way to prevent exceptions in production is to fix your bugs.